intesar/DCHQ-SDK/README.md

-# DCHQ-SDK
+# DCHQ-Java-SDK
-Java SDK simplifies using DCHQ REST API's.
+DCHQ-Java-SDK simplifies using DCHQ REST API's.
+Providers high-level java abstraction for REST API's.

 This is a community driven project, feel free to submit pull requests.